BarjunM/hack-pad/Journal.md

 # June 29: Engraving + Size

-Fixed sizing of CAD, Adjusted the OLED mount to be perfectly flush with the case surface + engraved my name
+Fixed sizing of CAD, Adjusted the mount to be perfectly flush with the case surface + engraved my name

 **Total time spent: 1h**